 Coombe Hill Junior School, Kingston

-“Our Parent Council has developed an extremely effective means of parent/school conversation.
+“Our Parent Consultation has developed an extremely effective means of parent/school conversation.
 Parents feel they are kept fully informed of developments and appreciate the opportunity to present their thoughts and often compliments to the senior leadership team.

 "It is a fantastic way to disseminate information back to parents of each class.
-It drip feeds social cohesion.
+It drip-feeds social cohesion.
 With 25 languages spoken at our school and a large percentage of the school’s parents speaking English as a second language that is hugely important.”

 Gosforth Central Middle School, Newcastle

-“Our parent council was set up to strengthen communication between parents and the school.
+“Our parent consultation was set up to strengthen communication between parents and the school.
 It has given parents a voice through which suggestions, and concerns can be raised and has also provided the school with a sounding board for new developments.
 Importantly it has facilitated networking between parents, easing transitions into and out of the school, with a reduction in the demands which would otherwise fall to school administrators.”